ibm-cloud-docs/vpc/bare_metal_server_create.md

 {{site.data.keyword.bm_is_full}} provides dedicated single-tenant compute resources in your VPC.
 Learn how to provision a bare metal server with the profile, image, network, and storage configuration of your choice.
 {: shortdesc}

-If you want to use an operating system image that is hosted on your own server or on a public server, review [Network booting your own operating system with Bare Metal Servers on VPC](/docs/vpc?topic=vpc-network-boot-bare-metal-servers) before you create a bare metal server.
+If you want to use an operating system image that is hosted on your own server or on a public server, review [Network booting your own operating system with Bare Metal Servers for VPC](/docs/vpc?topic=vpc-network-boot-bare-metal-servers) before you create a bare metal server.

 ## Creating a bare metal server by using the UI
 {: #creating-bare-metal-ui}